Soromytko/godot-open-world/README.md

-# Survival simulator prototype
+# What's it?

-This is a prototype survival simulator game made with Godot.
+This is a Godot project that includes several plugins to implement an open world game.
+These developments are based on articles and tutorials from open access.
 The goal of this project is to implement systems and mechanics inherent in most games in the survival/sandbox genre.

 # Demo